Professional Teeth Cleanings

 In most cases, teeth cleanings are performed by a dental hygienist — an experienced technician who is highly trained to clean the teeth using specifically designed tools.
 Everyone has their own unique needs, and we can tailor your cleaning to ensure that you get the very best results.
 However, most cleanings follow the same basic steps.

-First, the dental hygienist will perform an examination of your oral issues to evaluate how healthy they are.
-Then, they will use either mental instruments — called curettes — or an ultrasonic scaler to remove any tartar or plaque that may have built up on your teeth.
+First, the dental hygienist will perform an examination of your oral tissues to evaluate how healthy they are.
+Then, they will use either metal instruments — called curettes — or an ultrasonic scaler to remove any tartar or plaque that may have built up on your teeth.

 Curettes are also commonly used to clean the teeth, and they are metal instruments that are designed specifically to fit in between and around teeth.
 Curettes are ideal for people with sensitive teeth.
 However, when you work with a dental hygienist who is capable and experienced, regardless of the tool being used, it only requires a moderate amount of pressure to remove even the most stubborn buildup.